Chorley dancer's dream moment to be broadcast on primetime TV

-Dancer Jen Blackwell is set for Lottery stardom after winning the change to appear on a TV ad break.
+Dancer Jen Blackwell is set for Lottery stardom after winning the chance to appear on a TV ad break.

 Jen’s encounter with the star was captured on film to be aired on ITV primetime TV on Saturday, June 9.
 She was filmed doing her own specially choreographed dance to the singer’s hit record, Hallelujah.